HMRC Criminal and Civil Investigations

 “Excellent service as always from Anthony.
 Prompt and effective service was provided with swift resolution of our case”.

 If you have received an HMRC criminal investigation letter, it means you are suspected of tax fraud.
 If you wish to argue your innocence, you must pursue the matter in court.

 At Altion Law, we provide advice to those who have received an HMRC criminal investigation letter.
 We can explain what it means and what your options are.
 These are often time sensitive and complex matters.
 We strongly advise you to contact us as a matter of urgency so that we can explain your legal rights and options.
-For a confidential discussion with a member of our team, please call us now on 01908 414990 or complete an Online Enquiry.

 HMRC Criminal or Civil Investigation?

 When HMRC suspects tax fraud, it conducts either a Civil Investigation or a Criminal Investigation.
 It is HMRC’s policy to pursue a criminal investigation, if: